-In early January, the jazz groups travelled to New Orleans to get a heavy dose of jazz, beignets and gumbo.
+The jazz groups travelled to New Orleans to get a heavy dose of jazz, beignets and gumbo.
 The Minnesota State Mankato Jazz Singers, Jazz Mavericks Big Band, and Jazz Combos spent several days in New Orleans to attend the second annual conference hosted by the Jazz Education Network (JEN).
 The conference consisted of many clinics and exhibits for students to learn more about various styles of jazz.

 One of the clinics the students attended was an improvisation clinic hosted by Gordon Goodwin.

 Scott Means, Minnesota State Mankato Senior and Instrumental Music Education Major, said the clinic was very beneficial.
 "It took what is usually a complex and scary idea and simplified it," Means explained.
 Goodwin is a pianist and saxophonist and leads Gordon Goodwin's Big Phat Band in Los Angeles.
-He will be the guest artist at Minnesota State Mankato's JazzFest on February 26.
+He will be the guest artist at Minnesota State Mankato's JazzFest in February.
 Gordon Goodwin earned a 2006 Grammy Award for his instrumental arrangement of “Incredits” from the Pixar film, “The Incredibles. ” Goodwin has won three Emmy Awards, and has been nominated for eight Grammy nominations in other categories.

 The students were able to do more personal clinics with musicians Alan Baylock and Kerry Marsh.
 The Big Band worked with Alan Baylock, who has arranged repertoire the group has performed.
 Baylock is the chief arranger for the Airmen of Note jazz ensemble and has become a well-recognized creative voice in the music business.
 The Jazz Singers worked with Kerry Marsh, who arranged a piece the group has been working on.
 Marsh is an energetic vocalist and arranger of both vocal and big band charts.